 - 1. Time, date, water depth, and location (latitude/longitude) of the first discovery of the animal; - 2.
 Name, type, and call sign of the vessel in which the event occurred; - 3.
 Equipment being utilized at time of observation; - 4.
 Species identification (if known) or description of the animal involved; - 5.
 Approximate size of animal; - 6.
-Condition of the animal during the event and any observed injury / behavior; - 7.
+Condition of the animal during the event and any observed injury/behavior; - 7.
 Photographs or video footage of the animal, only if able; and - 8.
 General narrative and timeline describing the events that took place.

-After the appropriate contact(s) have been made for guidance/assistance, you may contact BSEE at protectedspecies@bsee.gov (24 hours/day) for questions or additional guidance on recovery assistance needs (if still required) and continued monitoring requirements.
+After the appropriate contact(s) have been made for guidance/assistance, you may contact BSEE at (985) 722-7902 (24 hours/day) for questions or additional guidance on recovery assistance needs (if still required) and continued monitoring requirements.
+You may also contact this number if you do not receive a timely response from the appropriate contact(s) listed above.

 Minimum post-incident reporting includes all information described above (1 through 8) in addition to the following:

-- 1. NMFS liaison or stranding hotline that was contacted for assistance; - 2.
-For moon pool observations or interactions; - 3.
-Size and location of moon pool within vessel (e.g., hull door or no hull door); - 4.
-Whether activities in the moon pool were halted or changed upon observation of the animal; and - 5.
+- 1. NMFS liaison or stranding hotline that was contacted for assistance. - 2.
+For moon pool observations or interactions: - a.
+Size and location of moon pool within vessel (e.g., hull door or no hull door); - b.
+Whether activities in the moon pool were halted or changed upon observation of the animal; and - c.
 Whether the animal remains in the pool at the time of the report, or if not, the time/date the animal was last observed.

-Reporting of Observations of Protected Species within an Enclosed Moon Pool own volition, measures described in this section must be followed (only in cases where they do not jeopardize human safety).
+Reporting of Observations of Protected Species within an Enclosed Moon Pool

+If a protected species is observed within an enclosed moon pool and does not demonstrate any signs of distress or injury or an inability to leave the moon pool of its own volition, measures described in this section must be followed (only in cases where they do not jeopardize human safety).
 Although this particular situation may not require immediate assistance and reporting as described under Incidents Requiring Immediate Reporting (see above), a protected species could potentially become disoriented with their surroundings and may not be able to leave the enclosed moon pool of their own volition.
 In order for operations requiring use of a moon pool to continue, the following reporting measures must be followed: